-The Ancient Egyptians trimmed and removed pubic hair with pumice stones and flints, and even invented “sugaring”—a natural hair removal process performed with hot sugar and lemon juice.
+Early on in the history of pubic hair, the Ancient Egyptians were removing and cutting pubic hair with pumice stones and flints.
+They even invented “sugaring”—a natural hair removal process performed with hot sugar and lemon juice.
 Sugar isn’t the only thing the ancients used to get rid of hair; they also manufactured their own high-alkaline depilatory solutions, like the “rhusma” paste used as long as 3,000 years ago in Turkey.
 Recipes for hair depilatories appear in medical cookbooks throughout the 12-18th centuries, such as one from the medieval women’s medicine book, the Trotula, that recommends boiling arsenic with quicklime and leaving it on the skin for just long enough that the flesh doesn’t burn off (eek!).

 Ancient Greeks admired hairless female bodies

-Medieval women shaved pubes for sanitary rather than aesthetic reasons
+Medieval women were cutting pubic hair for sanitary rather than aesthetic reasons

 Early 20th century: sleeveless dresses called for hairless armpits